radianthero/radianthero.github.io/_posts/2023-12-5-twelfth-post.md

 You can find the show at my friends channel here: <https://www.youtube.com/@arhkma_muddykipz> it should be up by the end of the week.

-That's all from me today.
+That's all from me today!